theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 Before going further, there are some interesting and noteworthy properties of the integrator's behavior to be aware of:

-- First, notice that there are three ways of changing the slope of the output: changing the capacitance, changing the resistance, or changing the voltage.
+- First, notice that there are three ways of changing the steepness of the output's slope: changing the capacitance, changing the resistance, or changing the voltage.
 Making the voltage higher will charge the capacitor more quickly and increase the steepness of the slope.
-Making the resistance or capacitance lower will also cause the capacitor to charge more quickly and increase the steepness of the slope.
+Making the resistance or capacitance lower will also cause the capacitor to charge more quickly and will increase the steepness of the slope.
-- Second, the output is "inverted" - a positive input voltage creates a downward slope and a negative input voltage creates an upward slope.
-This will come into play when we look at the difference between the Juno 6/60 design and the Juno 160 design.
+- Second, the output is **inverted** - a positive input voltage creates a downward slope and a negative input voltage creates an upward slope.
+This will come into play when we look at the difference between the Juno-6/60 design and the Juno-160 design.
 - Third, notice that with steeper slopes the output will *saturate* (stop increasing or decreasing).
 This is because a real op amp doesn't have an infinite amount of voltage to output and the capacitor can't hold an infinite amount of charge, so when either the output voltage is beyond the op amp's power supply or the capacitor can't hold any more charge the output voltage will saturate.

 At this point you should hopefully have a good grasp on how an op-amp integrator forms a ramp from a constant input voltage.
-So now the question is how to change this circuit so that it generates a repeating (periodic) sawtooth waveform?
+So now we'll see how to change the circuit so that instead of a single slope it generates a repeating (periodic) sawtooth waveform.

-Well, a straightforward solution is to just start the circuit over - **reset** it.
+A straightforward solution is to just start the circuit over - **reset** it.
 That'll start the ramp back at zero and let it start rising (or falling) again.
-You can keep repeating that reset to keep generating cycles of the sawtooth waveform.
+If you keep resetting at regular intervals the circuit will keep generating ramps and which form cycles of the sawtooth waveform.

 But what does it mean to reset a circuit?
 Well, it means to put it back into its initial state.
-Think about what that means for a second - what *changes* in the integrator circuit over time?
-Well, it's the **charge** of the capacitor.
-When the circuit first starts, the capacitor has no charge and the output voltage is zero, but, as time goes on the capacitor charges more and more.
+Think about what *changes* in the integrator circuit over time: the **charge** of the capacitor.
+When the circuit first starts the capacitor has no charge and the output voltage is zero, but, as time goes on the capacitor charges more and more.
 So resetting the circuit means *discharging* the capacitor.

-The easiest way to discharge a capacitor is to *short* it- that is, connect its two leads together so there's nothing blocking it from discharging.
+The easiest way to discharge a capacitor is to *short* it: connect its two leads together so there's nothing blocking it from discharging.
 You can do that by putting a little switch in the circuit:

 ![An op-amp integrator with a switch to discharge the capacitor](../static/juno/integrator-with-switch.png)